tigrkoshka/2023-MIPT-PL-Concepts/karma/include/README.md

 parameters may be skipped and any other may be specified at the same time.
 That is achieved by making all the optional parameters have different types.

-The last optional parameter of all the methods is the logger, which allows to specify the output stream for logging the compilation, execution and disassembling.
-The default value of this parameter is a no-op logger, i.e. a logger that drops the messages and does not print them anywhere.
+The last optional parameter of all the methods is an instance of the `Logger` struct, which allows to specify the output stream for logging the compilation, the execution and the disassembling processes.
+The default value of this parameter is the Logger returned from the `karma::Logger::NoOp` static method, i.e. a logger that drops the messages and does not print them anywhere.

 For the list of all supported optional parameters and their default values please refer to the `README`s of the respective directories: